Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 - What are predecessor-successor relationships?

-The Rally sidebar displays on the left side of any work item detail page.
-It organizes related artifact links and makes them easy to access.
-Use the sidebar to manage and navigate to listings of associated artifacts for work items.
+The CA Agile Central ribbon or sidebar displays on a work item detail page.
+It organizes related work item links and makes them easy to access.
+Use the links to manage and navigate to listings of associated work items for work items.

-Your display of sidebar links will vary depending upon the work item being viewed.
+Your display of ribbon or sidebar links will vary depending upon the work item being viewed.

 |Use link...||To go to...|